frankmorgner/vsmartcard/virtualsmartcard/doc/api.rst

 ISO 7816.
 In this example we only want to add little things that differ from ISO 7816.
 But as for most complex software you need to know where you need to hook into.
-Here we only want to give an overview to the design, the complete details can be found in section `Documentation to Virtual Smart Card`_
+Here we only want to give an overview to the design, the complete details can be found in section `Documentation to Virtual Smart Card`_.

 Back to the cryptoflex example.
 :class:`virtualsmartcard.VirtualSmartcard.VirtualICC` provides the connection